Skip to content

 Run the nf-core-demo pipeline again and use a custom config file to set the title of the MultiQC report to the name of your favourite month.

-Create a custom .config file that contains your favourite month, e.g., October:
+Create a file called my_custom_config.config and set the multiqc_title parameter within the params scope to your favourite month, e.g., October:

 my_custom_config.config